Most people, when they are looking to purchase a bottle of beard oil, will look into two things; the scent and the design of the bottle.

 You have a good blend of organic coconut, olive, and jojoba oils as the carriers, and then nice infusion of natural waxes, magnesium, and vitamin E to provide some nourishment and nice masculine scent.

-Granted it’s not the cheapest oil at little over $17 per bottle, but I’m sure you won’t regret the purchase.
+Granted it’s not the cheapest oil, but I’m sure you won’t regret the purchase.

 3. Grave Before Shave Cigar Blend Beard Oil

-Although this oil has small amount of polyunsaturated oil in it (which can rancify and is problem with 99% of the beard oils) it’s also balanced with vitamin E (which as a natural fat-soluble antioxidant prevents that from happening).
+Although this oil has a small amount of polyunsaturated oil in it (which can become rancid and is a problem with 99% of the beard oils) it’s also balanced with vitamin E (which as a natural fat-soluble antioxidant prevents that from happening).

 4. Hunter Jack’s Organic Beard Oil